-1. Your Name (as you would like it to appear): Amanda
+1. Your Name (as you would like it to appear):

 2. Where did your soldier attend basic training?
-Fort Jackson

 3. When did your soldier attend basic training (please include the year)?
-10/29/12-1/31/13 (Two weeks of leave over christmas)

 4. How often did you hear from him (phone and letters)?
-I received 4 phone calls, one was to say his phone was being taken away and one was for the soul purpose of scheduling his flight home for Christmas.
+I received 4 phone calls, one was to say his phone was being taken away and one was for the sole purpose of scheduling his flight home for Christmas.

 5. How long was it before you heard from him the first time?
 The first phone call after his phone was taken away was when he called to coordinate VBL (Victory Block Leave/Christmas Leave).
-Thanks giving was the other phone call.
+Thanksgiving was the other phone call.
 They didn’t get many others since they had 2 weeks off for Christmas right in the middle.

 6. How long did it take to receive a mailing address from him? about 2 and a half weeks